diegomarzo/diegomarzo.github.io/_drafts/2020-07-13-access-external-stacks.md

       Name: !Sub "${AWS::StackName}-PublicRouteTable"
 ```

-With those entries we have now available the elements as output.
-The next step will be simply to import them, to do this, we need to declare the Stack from where we are loading the data and then make use of a intrinsic function to read the outputs:
+With those entries, we have now available the elements as output.
+The next step will be simple, import them, to do this, we need to declare the Stack from where we are loading the data and then make use of an intrinsic function to read the outputs:

 ```
 Parameters: